nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/My Unique Journey.md

 - What notable group or activities were you part of?
 	- Part of Co-x3 these days.
-	- Very much into the PKM space
+	- Very much into the PKM space.
 - What teachers/role models made an impact on you?
 	- I regret the way I lived through my school days & the teachers were not bad, we were not very good students
 - What were your impactful experiences?